MicrosoftDocs/power-automate-docs/articles/dataverse/create-update-delete-trigger.md

 ---
 title: Trigger flows when a row is added, modified, or deleted | Microsoft Docs
-description: "Learn how to trigger flows by using the When a row is added, modified, or deleted trigger."
+description: Learn how to trigger flows by using the When a row is added, modified, or deleted trigger.
 services: ''
 suite: flow
 documentationcenter: na